3 Steps on How to Improve your Sales Growth Strategy & Fast-Track your M&A (Part 2)

-SALES GROWTH LESSON: Obtain concrete, actionable data when examining the sales capabilities of a potential acquisition candidate and dig deep and wide.
+Leadership Lesson: Obtain concrete, actionable data when examining the sales capabilities of a potential acquisition candidate and dig deep and wide.

-SALES GROWTH QUESTION: What steps do you need to take to ensure you have the right salespeople in the right roles?
+Leadership Question: What steps do you need to take to ensure you have the right salespeople in the right roles?

 © Copyright 2018 Danita Bye